Skip to content

 What Is A WordPress Contributor Day?

-When I learned this, I thought I would have to know how to code the hard stuff, and I don’t have that level of proficiency, but it wasn’t the case at all. l.
-There are a dozen or so ways you can be a contributor.
+When I learned this, I thought I would have to know how to code the hard stuff, and I don’t have that level of proficiency, but that wasn’t the case at all. l.
+There are a dozen or so ways you can contribute.

 Contribution isn’t limited to WordPress Contributor Day.